chervintani/MedSpecialized-Exam/README.md

 ## Setting up the project

-Clone this project, then run `npm install` to install project dependencies.
+To clone this project, run `git clone https://github.com/chervintani/Medspecialized-Exam.git`.

+Run `npm install` to install project dependencies.

 Run `npm start` and wait for the project to compile successfully.